DavidAni44/SAAD-assignment/BackendLanguage.md

 Chosen option: Python/Flask due to the choice of Architectural Style being a Web App

+### Confirmation

+* Check github repository, backend files should all be written in python/Flask

 ### Consequences

 * Good, because it will allow the solution to be coded faster due to developer pre-knowledge
 * Good as it will avoid the security issues in PHP
 * Good as it will be able to perform more complex tasks
 * Bad, because of reliance on libraries in Python